gauravbasu03/seniorproject2/statusreport.md

 - Continued issue -  OpenAI's api to suggest cities to work in.
 I'm a bit lost in terms of the flow of the app from start to finish.
 But I do know how to make it functional.

+Week 11 -
+1. Completed Tasks
+- ChatGPT suggestion for cities
+- Including an expand/collapse button for the suggestion box
+- Fixed issue of geography being small by defaulting to the zip code of city

+2. Ongoing Tasks
+- Making the UI more pleasant
+- Actually talking to the chatgpt back and forth

+3. Issues/Challenges
+- Esri Business Analyst Infrographic needs a different token from the api token I use for the other aspects of the application.
+- Ideas on how to imrpove the flow of the app